 OperatorThe Operator field describes the relationship between the Attribute field and the Add Values field.- IN: Includes

-- NIN: Does not include
+- NIN: Doesn’t include

 - EQ: Is equal to